johnjago/johnjago.com/src/blog/content/about.md

 draft: false
 ---

-I make, write, and explore—mostly software and languages of all kinds.

-I start with problems and craft tools to solve them, and on the side explore the human expression of ideas, from interfaces to typefaces and the languages we speak every day.
+I enjoy problems and crafting tools and teams to solve them.

 [undo.studio](https://undo.studio) is where I post informal thoughts about things I'm working on.